TerranMechworks/mech3ax/README.md

 The conversions are binary-accurate, so converting from a `*.zbd` file and then back to a `*.zbd` file produces the same file.

 - Sound archives (`sounds*.zbd`) containing sound effects to ZIP archives of WAV files - note the background music is streamed from the CD and never installed
-- Interpreter scripts (`interp.zbd`) to a JSON file - these small, intepreted scripts drive which files the engine loads
+- Interpreter scripts (`interp.zbd`) to a JSON file - these small, interpreted scripts drive which files the engine loads
 - All image/texture archives (`rimage.zbd`, `rmechtex*.zbd`, `rtexture*.zbd`, `texture*.zbd`) to ZIP archives of PNG files
 - Reader archives (`reader*.zbd`) containing game data to ZIP archives of JSON files
 - Motion data (`motion.zbd`) containing 'mech animation data to ZIP archives of JSON files - because the model data is not very well understood, applying the animations isn't perfect.
 Some limbs have incorrect translations; it's possible these aren't meant to be applied